 The category of Iowa patent medicines is one that seems to have some great variety.
-We are fortunate to have examples from the 1850's to 1915 with the pontiled examples being extremely difficult to find.
+We are fortunate to have examples from the 1850's to 1915, with the pontiled examples being extremely difficult to find.
 Lucky is the collector that has more than one open pontiled medicine bottle from Iowa.

 One example pictured is DR. YOUMAN'S AMERICAN AGUE KILLER and has a pontil that extends past the base of the bottle, preventing it from standing level.
 This bottle is well documented as being from Davenport, Iowa.
 Personal history of Dr. Youman and ads in the Davenport city directories support this.
-Other Iowa medicine bottles exist from the 1860s & 70s which are also difficult to find while quite a number of different examples from the 1880s & 90s are available.
+Other Iowa medicine bottles exist from the 1860s and '70s which are also difficult to find while quite a number of different examples from the 1880s and '90s are available.

-During the 1850's through the 1880's, the town of Keokuk hailed as the medicine capital of Iowa.
-Numerous medicine companies sprang up in this town during the early 1850's leaving us a few examples of open pontil marked bottles to pursue.
+During the 1850s through the 1880s, the town of Keokuk hailed as the medicine capital of Iowa.
+Numerous medicine companies sprang up in this town during the early 1850s, leaving us a few examples of open pontil marked bottles to pursue.
 One of the earliest examples are the bottles embossed Mamaluke Liniment.
-This particular liniment was produced and marketed by a number of different proprietors with the original manufacturer being H. R. Gilmore, a druggist in Keokuk during the 1850's.
+This particular liniment was produced and marketed by a number of different proprietors with the original manufacturer being H. R. Gilmore, a druggist in Keokuk during the 1850s.
 Mr. Gilmore eventually sold the concoction to T. I. McKenny and M. H. Runner.
 By the close of the Civil War, McKenny & Runner sold out to J. L. Curtis, a former partner of Mr. Gilmore in the drug business.
-Mr. Curtis later sold out to Edward Welchman in most familiar medicine bottles associated with Iowa.
+Mr. Curtis later sold out to Edward Welchman in 1869.
+Mr. Welchman continued his medicine business until 1871, when it appears that he sold out to the then patent medicine giant of Iowa, the S. F. Baker & Company of Keokuk.

+Other than the Chamberlain medicine bottles from Des Moines, the Baker medicine bottles from Keokuk are perhaps one of the most familiar medicine bottles associated with Iowa.
 Dr. Samuel F. Baker established the company in 1868 as a manufacturer of patent medicines.
 By the middle of the 1880s, their company was manufacturing no less than 15 individual medicinal products along with a full line of flavoring extracts and spices.
 The newer bottles used by S. F. Baker & Co. are side embossed only, but the earlier examples prior to 1905 all used individual bottles for each specific liniment.
 All examples are aqua except for the Dr. Baker's Tonic Laxative, which used an amber bottle.
 While the range of products that they made was extensive, there is no record of this company ever producing a bitters product.